10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Keeping the festivities going

 Sure, maybe you’ve heard that leaving your holiday decorations up past the first week of January is a major holiday decorating mistake.
 But rules were made to be broken, and the Queen knows it.
-To honour her father, who passed away at Sandringham on February 6, 1952, she and Prince Philip stick around long after the rest of the family has moved on.
-The couple stays in the estate and keeps the Christmas decorations up until the second week of February.
+To honour her father, who passed away at Sandringham on February 6, 1952, she and Prince Philip stuck around long after the rest of the family has moved on.
+Before Prince Philip passed away, the couple stayed in the estate and kept the Christmas decorations up until the second week of February.

 Going to church

 On Christmas morning, the royal family actually attends two church services.
-First, Her Majesty receives communion privately from her own chaplain, according to Express—just one of the many fascinating facts about Queen Elizabeth II.
+First, Her Majesty receives communion privately from her own chaplain, according to Express.
 Then, the rest of the family walks to St. Mary Magdalene Church for a public service while the Queen follows in a Bentley.
 Those who have stuck around for New Year’s also attend a service at Sandringham on New Year’s Day.
 In the spring, they’ll hold an Easter service in Windsor Castle.

 Celebrating two birthdays